teachtheweb/24flnetart/README.md

 # 24flnetart
-This is the repository for all my 2024 net art things.
+This is the repository for all my fall 2024 net art things.